Ribeira Sacra: Eternal Wines of the Sacred Riverbank

 Ribeira Sacra Today

 One reason for the region’s growth has come from producers committing to the recovery of native grape varieties.
-Little-known grapes like Brancellao, Merenzao, or Dona Branca have slowly but surely made their way into the appellation.
-Mencía remains the powerhouse, but native varieties have grown from a few thousand kilos of Brancellao, Merenzao, and Sousón in the early 2000s to ten and hundreds of thousands of kilos as of 2021.
+Little-known grapes like brancellao, merenzao, or dona branca have slowly but surely made their way into the appellation.
+Mencía remains the powerhouse, but native varieties have grown from a few thousand kilos of brancellao, merenzao, and sousón in the early 2000s to tens and hundreds of thousands of kilos as of 2021.

 The march toward creating complex, age-worthy wines is helmed by pioneers like Adega Algueira and Bodega Guímaro, both of whom worked with superstar winemaker Raúl Pérez to up their winemaking game.
 Pérez still makes wine with Rodri Méndez of Forjas del Salnés from parcels on the banks of the Miño sub-zone.
-Other winemakers like Pablo Soldavini, Xabi Seoane, or the Envínate team have also bet on the region’s future as high-toned expressions of terroir.
+Outside of the DO, other winemakers like Pablo Soldavini, Xabi Seoane, or the Envínate team have also bet on the region for making high-toned expressions of terroir.